reportportal/agent-js-cucumber/README.md

       }
     }
     ```
+    `takeScreenshot` - if this option is defined then framework will take screenshot with protractor or webdriver API if step has failed.<br/>
     `mode` - Launch mode.
 Allowable values *DEFAULT* (by default) or *DEBUG*.<br/>
     `debug` - this flag allows seeing the logs of the `client-javascript`.
 Useful for debugging.<br/>
     `restClientConfig` (optional) - The object with `agent` property for configure [http(s)](https://nodejs.org/api/https.html#https_https_request_url_options_callback) client, may contain other client options eg. `timeout`.